kopsoyleydi/kopsoyleydi/README.md

 ### Hi there 👋
 - :telescope: I’m working as a Software Engineer and contributing to backend for building web applications and services.

-- :seedling: Learning deep development in Java.
+- :seedling: Learning deep development in Java :)

 - [x]  My web cv for you: https://kopsoyleydi.github.io/ .